verbrcar000/MechaCar_Statistical_Analysis/README.md

 ![summary_table](Screenshot2.png)

 3) The model has an R-squared value of 0.7149.
 This means that this model can predict mpg with a little more than 71% accuracy.
-Although clearly not perfect this level of accuract is considered to be relatively effective.
+Although clearly not perfect this level of accuracy is considered to be relatively effective.

 ### Total Summary
 ![summary_table](Screenshot3.png)